 The Fund is exposed to credit risk, which is the risk that a counterparty will be unable to pay amounts in full when they fall due, causing a financial loss to the Fund.

-The Fund is also exposed to counterparty credit risk on derivative financial instruments, cash and cash equivalents, amounts due from brokers and other receivables.
+The Fund is also exposed to counterparty credit risk on cash and cash equivalents, amounts due from brokers and other receivables.